Fencourte History, Family Crest & Coats of Arms

 The surname Fencourte was first found in Oxfordshire at Fencott (Fencot), a hamlet in the parish of Charltonupon-Otmore, union of Bicester, hundred of Ploughley.
 Conjecturally, the surname is descended from the tenant of the lands of Fencote, held by the Abbess of Fencote from the King, who was recorded in the Domesday Book census of 1086.
 Fencott and Murcott is a civil parish about 4 miles (6 km) south of Bicester in the Cherwell district of Oxfordshire.

-Important Dates for the Fencourte family
+Early History of the Fencourte family

 This web page shows only a small excerpt of our Fencourte research.
 Another 84 words (6 lines of text) covering the years 1347 and 1352 are included under the topic Early Fencourte History in all our PDF Extended History products and printed products wherever possible.